daveskull81/coffee-recipe-tracker-api/README.md

 * JSON Web Tokens for authentication and protecting routes from public access
 * Backend testing with Jest and Supertest

+## API Documentation

+For documentation on available API endpoints please see the [API Documentation](https://github.com/daveskull81/coffee-recipe-tracker-api/blob/master/APIDOCS.md).

+## Data Model

+For information on the data model for this project please see the [Data Model Documentation](https://github.com/daveskull81/coffee-recipe-tracker-api/blob/master/DATAMODEL.md).

 ## Installation

 Fork and clone the repository.